orlicekm/CsharpCourse/Lectures/Lecture01/PITCHME.md

 +++
 ## Nullable value types
-* Do not have to be declared before they can be used
+* Do not have to be assigned before they can be used
-* For each non-nullable value type `T` there is a corresponding nullable value type `T?
+* For each non-nullable value type `T` there is a corresponding nullable value type `T`?
   * Which can hold an **additional value**, `null`
-* E g. `int?` can hold
+* E. g., `int?` can hold
-  * Any 32-bit integee
+  * Any 32-bit integer
   * `null`

 +++